The Jaguars See a Champion in Blake Bortles, And They Don't Care If You Don't

 His rookie year was rough, understandable for even a third overall pick when he's transitioning from the University of Central Florida to the NFL.
 Hackett came aboard as Jacksonville's quarterbacks coach in Bortles' sophomore season, and that year was better statistically—4,428 yards with 35 touchdowns—but even Hackett admits, "He didn't play very well."
 The numbers were inflated by garbage time, and Bortles had 18 picks while the Jaguars won only five games.
 The third year?
 Downright ugly.
 Bortles' 78.8 passer rating ranked 26th in the NFL, the Jaguars went 3-13 and Bortles faced a do-or-die fourth year.

 As Hackett puts it, "You should be ready" by that fourth year.
-But Bortles sure didn't look ready in August of last year.
+But Bortles looked anything but in August of last year.
 After a few bad practices, the Bortles coaster fell off its tracks as coaches benched him for Chad Henne before the third preseason game.

 "And he stepped up to the challenge," Hackett says, "like he does every time."